60mph gusts and Minus 2°C windchill as winter arrives in Northants with a vengeance this weekend

-60mph gusts and MINUS 2°C windchill as winter arrives in Northamptonshire with a vengeance this weekend
+60mph gusts and MINUS 2°C windchill as Storm Arwen gets set to hit Northamptonshire this weekend

 Met Office warning for high winds on Saturday with forecasters saying snow is a possibility in the county